Dry Cat Food vs Wet Cat Food - The Differences FI

 Like we said before, there is no one-size-fits-all answer when it comes to choosing the type of cat food to feed your cat.
 It all comes down to your cat’s needs and preferences, as some cats thrive on dry food only, while others enjoy wet food or a mix of both.

-What you can do is balance the foods out.
-Feed your cat dry food only and every now and then put wet food on the plate and check how your cat reacts.
+What you can do is balance the foods out by mixing wet and dry cat food.
+To do this, start off by feeding your cat dry food only and every now and then put wet food on the plate and check how your cat reacts.

 However, before you do anything, make sure to consult your local vet, especially if you have any specific health concerns about your cat.
 For example, if your cat has kidney issues and doesn’t drink a lot of water on its own, then it would be a wise choice to feed your cat more with wet food.